 Based on his results in such cases, a variety of rankings entities have reported praise for Mr. Winters from his clients and his opponents.
 He has been ranked in Chambers USA for the last seven years, which has in various editions noted that he is “renowned for his sophisticated handling of patent litigation” and his “exceptional knowledge of the law,” and that he “impresses clients with his ‘charismatic and persuasive style in the courtroom - he can strike the right tone in pre-litigation too.”
 IAM Patent 1000 (2012) reported client feedback that he is a “phenomenally good litigator,” and ranked him among the top 35 patent litigators in California.
 LMG Life Sciences (2012) designated him a “Life Sciences Star” in both Hatch-Waxman Litigation and General Patent Litigation.
 The client comments section of Best Lawyers in America (2013) described him as having “a deep expertise and knowledge in patent litigation” and as “a deep thinker on issues presented in the litigation.”
 In The Legal 500 (2010), clients described Mr. Winters as “focused and responsive.”

-Regarded as a thought leader in the fields of patent and federal court litigation, Mr. Winters has addressed District Judges at Federal Judicial Center programs regarding claim construction issues, written amicus briefs in patent cases in the Supreme Court of the United States, the United States Court of Appeals for the Federal Circuit (en banc), for Intel Corporation, in the United States International Trade Commission.
+Regarded as a thought leader in the fields of patent and federal court litigation, Mr. Winters has addressed District Judges at Federal Judicial Center programs regarding claim construction issues, written amicus briefs in patent cases in the Supreme Court of the United States, the United States Court of Appeals for the Federal Circuit (en banc), and, for Intel Corporation, in the United States International Trade Commission.
 From 2002-2010 Mr. Winters taught and co-taught Patent Litigation at the University of California, Berkeley School of Law.
 He has spoken and published widely on patent litigation issues, and is co-author of the treatise Modern Patent Litigation.
 He currently serves, at the Court’s invitation, on the patent litigation Neutrals Panel for the United States District Court for the Northern District of California; on the Board of Editors of the Intellectual Property & Technology Law Journal; and on the Advisory Board of the Center for the Advanced Study and Research on Intellectual Property at the University of Washington School of Law in Seattle, Washington.
 From 2002-2013 he served on the National Editorial Board of The Federal Lawyer in Washington, D.C., and in 2007-2008 he served on the Commission on Judicial Nominees Evaluation of the State Bar of California, which assesses the Governor of California’s potential nominations to the California state bench.

 His pro bono work includes service as civil rights counsel for a putative class of children in Rhode Island’s child welfare system, seeking to reform that system.
 Sam and Tony M. v.
 Carcieri, et al., 608 F.3d 77 (1st Cir.
 2010) (reversing district court’s dismissal on standing grounds).